citp/privacy-policy-historical/d/di/dis/dispensaries.com.md

 ##### INFORMATION CHANGES AND POLICY UPDATES

-**Contacting Us.** If you have any questions about this Policy or our practices related to the Services, please contact us at the following e-mail address: support@dispensaries.com.
+**Contacting Us.** If you have any questions about this Policy or our practices related to the Services, please contact us at the following e-mail address: [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 **Lost or Stolen Information.** You must promptly notify us if your user name, or password is lost, stolen, or used without permission.
 In such an event, we will remove that user name, or password from your account and update our records accordingly.